Keith E Smith

-I am a qualified and experienced counsellor with a private practice based in Milton, near Stoke-on-Trent.
-I also lecture in Psycho-therapeutic Counselling at Staffordshire University and provide a counselling service to secondary school students one day a week.
-I work therapeutically with adults and young people over the age of eleven.
-Initial consultations are free, the cost is then £40 per session.
+I am a qualified and experienced counsellor and supervisor with a private practice based in Milton, near Stoke-on-Trent and online.
+I also have many years experience teaching others how to become counsellors as a lecturer in Psycho-therapeutic Counselling .
+I work therapeutically with adults and young people over the age of eleven, and also have experience of working as a school counsellor in various different settings.
+I offer an initial consultation meeting free.
+The cost is then £45 per session.
 My profile and other details you need to get started are set out below and on my website here: https://sites.google.com/site/basfordcounselling/home

 Areas of counselling I deal with

 I have experience of working with a very wide range of issues over a number of years.
-I am not a fan of labels and will happily discuss whatever it is you wish to bring to the initial consultation.
-This could be about anxiety, loss, self-harm, feeling depressed or 'lost',relationship difficulties, how you feel about yourself, in fact anything that you would like to explore in a safe and supportive space.
+I am not a fan of rigid labels and will happily discuss whatever it is you wish to bring to the initial consultation.
+This could be about anxiety, loss, self-harm,anger, feeling depressed, a mental health condition, relationship difficulties, how you feel about yourself and where your life is headed.
+In fact anything that you would like to explore in a safe and supportive space.
 We can then decide jointly if working together will be helpful for you at this time.

 Young People: I also have a wealth of experience working with young people aged 11 and upwards.
 If you have a young person about whom you are concerned I am happy to discuss their needs with you, and to work with them individually if appropriate.